The River: A New Flash-Fiction Short Story

-I recently saw a prompt for a flash-fiction story: A river.
+I recently came across a prompt for a flash-fiction story competition: A river.
 The story had to be set on, or near, or have something to do with a river.
-I had nothing of that theme.
-So I thought I’d try to conjure something.
-I thought about it that night, and the next morning, then I wrote this creepy little tale…I hope you like it!:
+I had nothing written—partially or completed—that fit that theme, so I thought I’d try to conjure something.
+I thought about it that night, and the next morning I wrote this creepy little tale…I hope you like it! (although it may actually qualify as “micro-fiction”, it’s a quickie):

 It’s not the forest that is haunted.